TheRiver/cleaning-assignment/CodeBook.md

 as those using the *mean()* and *std()* values.

 We then calculated the mean of all of these variables, grouped by subject and activity.
-These are outputted by the run_analysis.R script in the descriptions.txt file.
+These are outputted by the run_analysis.R script in the descriptive.txt file.